schoennenbeck/VMH-ImaginaryQuadraticNumberFields/README.md

         LoadPackage("HAP");
         Read("path/to/gapstuff/ReadWellRoundedComplex.gi");

-2. To get the contractible G-complex (non-free G-resolution) up to dimension 'length' (can be arbitrarily high without actually hurting performance) we constructed in Magma call:
+2. To get the contractible $G$-complex (non-free $G$-resolution) up to dimension 'length' (can be arbitrarily high without actually hurting performance) we constructed in Magma call:

         R := ResolutionFromWellRoundedComplex(file, length);

-3. This gives you a non-free G-resolution in HAP which you can work with in the usual way.
+3. This gives you a non-free $G$-resolution in HAP which you can work with in the usual way.
 For instance you could compute a free resolution (of the integers) by calling

         F := FreeGResolution(R, length);

 4. We provide two more GAP-functionalities.
-In the file 'QuotientComplex.gi' we define a function QuotientComplex which takes in a contractible G-complex and a central subgroup of G acting trivially on the complex and outputs a contractible complex for the quotient group.
-Moreover, the file 'WriteComplex.gi' defines a function WriteComplex taking in a contractible G-complex and a filename and stores the contractible G-complex in HAP-readable format in the file (eliminating the need to use our GAP-functionalities when sharing complexes with other people).
+In the file 'QuotientComplex.gi' we define a function QuotientComplex which takes in a contractible $G$-complex and a central subgroup of $G$ acting trivially on the complex and outputs a contractible complex for the quotient group.
+Moreover, the file 'WriteComplex.gi' defines a function WriteComplex taking in a contractible $G$-complex and a filename and stores the contractible $G$-complex in HAP-readable format in the file (eliminating the need to use our GAP-functionalities when sharing complexes with other people).

 ## Additional comments
 1. ~~Why the hell can I not use Latex in the ReadMe?~~ Finally!